bogle78/First-GUI/README.md

 ### **Installation**

-  In order to install this project on your own computer simply right click on the link named Lab5D and save the folder to a designated place on your computer.
+  In order to install this project on your own computer simply click on the link named Lab5D.zip, click download, and save the folder to a designated place on your computer.

 ### **Usage**